PainLxrd/YoloAutoLabel/README.md

     *   **Annotate**: Once satisfied, click "Start Auto-Annotation" to process all images.

 The tool will create a `.txt` label file for each image in your specified output directory and generate a `classes.txt` file listing the annotated classes in order.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests for bug fixes, new features, or documentation improvements.

 ---
 **Author**: YouLuoYuan TuBoShu，My Web Site：www.youluoyuan.com